Blog Details

 These routes ensure smooth connectivity to different parts of the city.

-The most recent addition to Motijheel is the Metro Rail Station, which began operation on November 5, 2023.
+The latest addition to Motijheel is the Metro Rail Station, which officially commenced operations on November 5, 2023.

 Motijheel is packed with top administrative and business offices, including the City Centre, Bangladesh’s tallest building (37 floors).